 Notably, Bill has been selected to co-chair several statewide commissions focused on increasing access and opportunities for women attorneys; achieving equal access to justice for litigants, regardless of their race or ethnicity; and exploring the future of the legal profession in Missouri.
 He currently serves as co-chair of the Supreme Court of Missouri’s Commission on Racial and Ethnic Fairness.

 As an accomplished litigator who has represented major corporations in high-stakes litigation for more than 30 years, Bill’s clients vary from major financial institutions to manufacturers to post-secondary institutions.
 Bill is also a member of the American Law Institute, the leading independent organization in the United States that produces scholarly work to clarify, modernize and improve the law.

-In recent years Bay has been honored with the Spurgeon Smithson award, a top honor given by The Missouri Bar; the Distinguished Lawyer Award, the highest honor awarded by the Bar Association of Metropolitan St. Louis; an Excellence in Law Award from St. Louis Magazine; and Missouri Lawyers Weekly’s Influential Lawyer Award.
-He has appeared in The Best Lawyers in America since 2012 and has been recognized by Best Lawyers multiple times as the St. Louis Lawyer of the Year for Litigation-Banking and Finance.
+In recent years Bay has been honored with the Spurgeon Smithson award (in 2017), a top honor given by The Missouri Bar; the Distinguished Lawyer Award (in 2017), the highest honor awarded by the Bar Association of Metropolitan St. Louis; an Excellence in Law Award from St. Louis Magazine (in 2016); and Missouri Lawyers Weekly’s Influential Lawyer Award (in 2013).
+He has appeared in The Best Lawyers in America from 2012-2018 (by BL Rankings) and has been recognized by Best Lawyers in 2013, 2017, and 2019 as the St. Louis Lawyer of the Year for Litigation-Banking and Finance.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).